 The drive from Madrid to Avila takes about an hour and fifteen minutes and there are parking opportunities outside of the city centre.
 You will not need a car once in the city centre.

-If you want to hire a car for your trip, we suggest browsing Rentalcars.com in order to find great deals across a number of different rental companies.
+If you want to hire a car for your trip, we suggest browsing Rentalcars.com to compare prices across a number of different rental companies.

 Avila Day Trip Itinerary